SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-muliple.md

 	**The content of the context menu for a multi-document**

 17. The document can be opened, deleted or renamed from the context menu.
-The user can also add comments to the document (see 3.1.1).
+The user can also [add comments to the document](../reference-manual/saprocessingdoc.html).
     When JDemetra+ is launched again the saved workspace can be opened and the multi-document can be run again.